 The grim truth of the matter is that overdoses are becoming more and more common as the years go by, with each new year bringing higher and higher overdose statistics across the boards.
 For some of the facts and data on this problem:

-- However, because so many Americans are now abusing pain reliever drugs, there has also been a severe spike in heroin abuse statistics in the United States too.
+- Because so many Americans are now abusing pain reliever drugs, there has also been a severe spike in heroin abuse statistics in the United States too.
 From the year 2001 to the year 2013, there was a five-fold increase in the total number of deaths from lethal heroin overdoses.

-Addressing the Problem with Drug and Alcohol Addiction Rehab
+Addressing the Problem Addiction Rehab

 All in all, these approaches are the best of the best when it comes to winning the battle against addiction and preventing overdose.